hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 		bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_host_manager.sh --create-seed

 	**Note**:The installation process takes approximately 10 minutes to complete.
+The output will be recorded in a file named *seedinstall.log*.

 	When the seed VM startup is complete, you should see a message similar to the following: